-The Master of Biomedical Sciences (MBS) program is a one-year, 37-credit hour program with a broad-based curriculum that can provide the student with requirements to pursue various health professions (e.g. medicine), advanced graduate education, or enter a career in allied health sciences such as public health.
+The Master of Biomedical Sciences (MBS) program is a one-year, 36-credit hour program with a broad-based curriculum that can provide the student with requirements to pursue various health professions (e.g., medicine), advanced graduate education, or enter a career in allied health sciences such as public health.

-The curriculum of the MBS program integrates basic science subjects, namely Biochemistry, Genetics, Physiology, Microbiology, Anatomy, with Research Methods, Bioethics, Medical Humanities, and Professional Development courses, and a final Capstone project.
-Through traditional lectures, large group discussions, and small group activities, the program seeks to strengthen the learner's ability to consolidate knowledge and engage with the curriculum to promote critical thinking.
+The curriculum of the MBS program integrates sciences subjects, including Anatomy, Advanced Cellular Biology and Biochemistry, Microbial Pathogenesis, and Biomedical Physiology, with Health Humanities, Health Disparities, and Bioethics, along with a final Capstone project.
+The complete list of courses can be found in MBS Coursework Through traditional lectures, large group discussions, and small group activities, the program seeks to strengthen the learner's ability to consolidate knowledge and engage with the curriculum to promote critical thinking.